-So, let’s get into the details of what we did.
+So, let’s get into the details of

-Problem statement“Reducing the costs associated with employee training and carbon footprint.”
+“Reducing the costs associated with employee training and carbon footprint.”

 Let’s first talk about a f2f workshop we delivered.
 The workshop was on Time Management lasting 3 hours, in Peterborough, a city in the middle of the UK.
 It was delivered on a Monday morning, incurring significant costs due to participants having to stay overnight the night before.
 14 participants came together from all over the UK from as far as Edinburgh and Exeter.

 The following is a breakdown of the carbon created from their journeys.
 (Note: all journeys have been calculated as returns).
 Three of the participants were residents of Peterborough with the rest coming from the following locations:

 SourceThat’s enough CO2 to fill a double-decker bus!
 Or to provide energy to an average house for 7.63 days.
 This huge amount of carbon could have been saved by using Virtual Training rather than f2f.
 For participants travelling overseas, it gets even worse.
 For example, for a European based training session held midweek in Amsterdam with 14 participants, the carbon cost reached a staggering 3,922.02 kgs just in flights.
 That’s enough carbon used to get participants to a single training session to provide the energy for a house for 110 days.
 Carbon costs for a workshop held in Chicago with participants from all over the USA work out even higher.